err0r500/k8s-practice/core-objects/node.md

 _If the Status of the Ready condition remains Unknown or False for longer than the pod-eviction-timeout (an argument passed to the kube-controller-manager, default is 5'), all the Pods on the node are scheduled for deletion._

+using `describe`, pick a node and :

+> what's its Hostname ?

+> what's its InternalIP ?

+> Is it ready ?